Portfolio > "Be Beast" Series

 2019

-The International Union for Conservation of Nature (IUCN) is the world’s oldest global organization overseeing the status of the natural world and the measures needed to safeguard it.
-In 1964, the IUCN established the Red List of Threatened Species as a critical indicator of the health of the planet’s biodiversity.
-Half a century later, the list grows longer instead of shorter; at the current progression, 50% of animal species worldwide is heading towards extinction by 2050.
-Because we share ecosystems with these animals (and plants), our quality of life is linked to and dependent upon them.
+The International Union for Conservation of Nature (IUCN)* is the world’s oldest global organization overseeing the status of the natural world and the actions needed to protect it.
+In 1964, it established the Red List of Threatened Species as a key indicator of planetary biodiversity.
+Half a century later, the list continues to grow.
+At the current rate, 50 of animal species worldwide could face extinction by 2050.
+Because we share ecosystems with these species, our quality of life is inherently tied to theirs